-Similar to the Nutrient Film Technique System, the Ebb and Flow method uses two containers.
+Similar to the Nutrient Film Technique System, the Ebb and Flow method use two containers.
 Along with one used for holding the nutrient solution, a second one is filled with support material like perlite or vermiculite to hold the plants directly.
 This system also relies on a water pump and a timer, but because of the method involved, we don’t think an air pump is needed at all.

 How Ebb and Flow Systems Work

 This setup is great for relatively big vegetables like tomatoes or zucchini and begins with the plant container suspended over the nutrient water tank.
-With the water pump controlled by the timer, nutrient liquid is pumped to the plant container at regular periods where it covers the roots.
+With the water pump controlled by the timer, the nutrient liquid is pumped to the plant container at regular periods where it covers the roots.
 After the roots have received enough nutrient water, the pump shuts off and the water passes back into the nutrient holding tank through a small drain while the plants enjoy a drying period where their roots are exposed to air before the cycle repeats.

 The Bottom Line

-So there you have it, hopefully you’ve now got a much better understanding of how these 4 common hydroponics systems work and how you can use them in your setup.
+So there you have it, hopefully, you’ve now got a much better understanding of how these 4 common hydroponics systems work and how you can use them in your setup.